svgdotjs/svg.js/README.md

 var use  = draw.use(rect).move(200, 200)
 ```

-In the case of the example above two rects will appear on the svg canvas, the original and the `use` instance.
+In the case of the example above two rects will appear on the svg drawing, the original and the `use` instance.
 In some cases you might want to hide the original element. the best way to do this is to create the original element in the defs node:

 ```javascript
 var rect = draw.defs().rect(100, 100).fill('#f09')